jiangjianghong/jiang_ai_web/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Jiang's Tab, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for Tomato Tabs, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as much detail as possible.
-- **Explain why this enhancement would be useful** to most Jiang's Tab users.
+- **Explain why this enhancement would be useful** to most Tomato Tabs users.

 ### Your First Code Contribution